-- Assembly, the Commission for the Investigation of Abuse of Authority, the Auditor General, the Public Service Commission, the Election Commission, the National Human Right Commission, the Office of the Attorney General, other offices of the Constitutional Bodies, the Nepal Army, the Nepal Armed Police and Nepal Police, and all other government offices and courts shall be audited by the Auditor General in the manner as determined by law, with due consideration given to the regularity, economy, efficiency, effectiveness and the propriety thereof. - (2) The Auditor General shall be consulted in the matter of appointment of auditors for carrying out the audit of any corporate body of which Government of Nepal owns more than fifty percent of the shares or the assets.
-The Auditor General may also issue necessary directives setting forth the principles for carrying out the audit of such corporate bodies. - (3) The Auditor General and his assistants shall, at all times, have access to documents concerning the accounts for the purpose of carrying out the functions stipulated in clause (1) above.
+- (1) The accounts of the Supreme Court, the legislative-Parliament, the Constituency Assembly, the Commission for the Investigation of Abuse of Authority, the Auditor General, the Public Service Commission, the Election Commission, the National Human Right Commission, the Office of the Attorney General, other offices of the Constitutional Bodies, the Nepal Army, the Nepal Armed Police and Nepal Police, and all other government offices and courts shall be audited by the Auditor General in the manner as determined by law, with due consideration given to the regularity, economy, efficiency, effectiveness and the propriety thereof. - (2) The Auditor General shall be consulted in the matter of appointment of auditors for carrying out the audit of any corporate body of which Government of Nepal owns more than fifty percent of the shares or the assets.
+The Auditor General may also issue necessary directives setting forth the principles for carrying out the audit of such corporate bodies. - (3) The Auditor General and his assistants shall, at all times, have access to documents concerning the accounts for the purpose of carrying out the functions stipulated in clause (I) above.
 It shall be the duty of the concerned office to provide all such documents or information, which may be demanded by the Auditor General or his assistants. - (5) In addition to the accounts of the offices referred to in clause (1) above, the law may also require that the accounts of any other office or institution be audited by the Auditor General.